 How does it work?

 You hire any person you choose that is 18 years or older to come in and provide the care while you get a break.
 This person can be a friend, family member, neighbor, someone from your church or organization, or a professional provided that they do not live with you or the person you are caring for.
 They do not have to be a licensed professional….unless you feel that is what is needed.
 After all, the caregiver is the expert.
 You hire, set the amount of pay, time they will provide the care, what jobs will be performed while you are away, and decide how long the care will be given.
-Once the care is given, you fill out the voucher, and the person you hired will mail it in to the provided address on the form and will then receive their paycheck in the mail.
+Once the care is given, you fill out the voucher, and the person you hired will mail it in to the provided address on the form and will then receive their payment by direct deposit.

 Will this count against me as income?

 No, because you are not actually receiving the money.
 It only counts as income on the person coming in and providing you the break.
+They are called the respite provider.

 Can I receive these vouchers if I am currently receiving respite by hospice or the ADVantage program?